Heather Matarazzo: Personal life

 In 2004, at the age of 21, Matarazzo came out as a lesbian in an article in the New York Daily News, and was subsequently profiled in an article in the October 2004 edition of The Advocate.
 On July 31, 2008, Matarazzo's publicist announced that Matarazzo was engaged to musician Caroline Murphy.
 In 2012, popular media news outlets announced that Matarazzo and Murphy had split amicably.
 Matarazzo married comedian Heather Turman in 2018.

-Matarazzo revealed she was scheduled to attend a meeting on the 15th floor of the World Trade Center on September 11, 2001, shortly after the attacks occurred, but overslept.

 Matarazzo endorsed and actively campaigned for Senator Bernie Sanders for President in the 2016 U.S. presidential election.